dkbu/anyway/docs/DOCKER.md

 * Please complete ANYWAY’s [“getting the code” section](https://github.com/hasadna/anyway#getting-the-code) before starting

 **NOTE:** If you're using windows, complete the "getting the code" section after installing WSL, inside the new ubuntu environment.
+Also, see further down about docker installation options for Windows.

 **1.** [Get the code](https://github.com/hasadna/anyway#getting-the-code)